aaronlumsden/vizra-python/README.md

         return 0.0  # Too short or wrong
 ```

-Run training locally or integrate with external RL providers like OpenPipe ART for production-grade training.
+Run training locally (placeholder mode) or add a `provider` like Verifiers for real weight updates.
+Integrate with external providers like OpenPipe ART for production-grade training.

 ## 📁 Project Structure